 It’s May 2002.
 Teacher friend Bud Pollack and I are at the old Stadium in the Bronx for a Sox-Yankees game that evening.
 It begins to rain, so Bud picks up his cell and calls one of his former students who was a producer at MSG at the time.
-He invited us up to visit him, and we ended up conversing with former major league stars turned baseball announcers, Jim Kaat and Bobby Murcer, in the spacious MSG broadcast booth as the rain continues to pour down onto the emerald field below.
+He invites us up to visit him, and we end up conversing with former major league stars turned baseball announcers, Jim Kaat and Bobby Murcer, in the spacious MSG broadcast booth as the rain continues to pour down onto the emerald field below.

-Jim Kaat then explained that Bob Sheppard had taught at Columbia since the 1960’s.
+Jim Kaat then explains that Bob Sheppard had taught at Columbia since the 1960’s.
 “Willie Mays might come into the booth, and Bob will be accommodating as always, but he feels most at home with his fellow teachers.
 I know that he would love to greet you both.”

 For those of you who might not know about him, Bob Sheppard was the legendary public address announcer for the New York Yankees from 1951 to 2007.
 For 56 seasons, Mr. Sheppard ended up announcing more than 4,500 Yankees baseball games 22 pennant-winning seasons and 13 World Series championships.
 “He is the voice of God,” Mickey Mantle once explained.
 Boston’s Carl Yastrzemski stated famously, “You’re not in the big leagues until Bob Sheppard announces your name.”

 As Bud and I entered his cramped booth at the old Stadium, we knew that Bob Sheppard had announced the revered names of Joe DiMaggio, Ted Williams, Mickey Mantle, Jackie Robinson, and Yogi Berra with such precision that Columbia had asked him to teach courses on elocution.
 “I found my true calling when I entered the classroom,” he stated matter-of-factly to us.
 “It changed my life.”